History of Choate Rosemary Hall

 Grit & Determination 1915-1940

 Rosemary Hall girls toted stones from an adjoining farm for the Chapel foundation.
 Rosemarians conducted daily chapel services in their uniforms, including tams.
 Names of former graduates are painted in gold on the rafters.
 The Chapel’s stained glass windows, imported from London, are world class.

 Caroline Ruutz-Rees and the 19th Amendment

-Memorial House, one of three Georgian-style buildings on campus, was completed in 1921 and dedicated to the memory of the 15 Choate boys who had died in W.W.I It was designed by Francis Waterman as a mirror image of Hill House.
+Memorial House, one of three Georgian-style buildings on campus, was completed in 1921 and dedicated to the memory of the 15 Choate boys who died in WWI It was designed by Francis Waterman as a mirror image of Hill House.

 Designed by Ralph Adams Cram, architect of the Chapel, Archbold Infirmary opened in 1929.
 It was a full-sized hospital with round the clock staff.
 Students waiting for medical attention could be found in the Solarium, part of the present day Admission Office.